 If you’re trying to sell something, for example, the landing page should contain an image that clearly displays the product’s design.
 Adding stock photos or other pictures that don’t have anything to do with the item will only hurt sales.

-If you don’t have a graphic designer in-house, don’t hesitate to pay an experienced professional who can take your website and landing page to the next level.
+If you don’t have a graphic designer in-house, don’t hesitate to pay an experienced professional or choose a good landing page builder that can take your website and landing page to the next level.
 User test questions can help to identify if visitors clearly understand the message of your images.

 Similarly, landing pages should always be related to the ad that brought the customer to your site.